pavulon18/gcas_timesheet_php_website/CONTRIBUTING.md

 # Feature or Enhancement Requests

-If you have an idea for a feature or an enchancement, please use the issue tracker system with the appropriate label.
+If you have an idea for a feature or an enhancement, please use the issue tracker system with the appropriate label.
 If you would like to code the feature or enhancement, the project manager will give you the go ahead if the request fits the needs of the project.
 Explain in detail why you think the enhancement is needed, how it will improve the project, and how it should work.

 # Code review process